You are on: darsys.com

 Phones:

 resident, the answer is complex.
-If your carrier is T-Mobile,
+If your carrier is T-Mobile

-the answer is yes.
-If your carrier is anyone else, the answer
+everywhere.
+If your carrier is anyone else, the answer is probably

-your GSM phone must operate on the European GSM frequency which
+GSM phone must operate on the European GSM frequency which

 is different than the US frequency.
 In short, check with your